supacode/router-app/README.md

 #### Fixed

-Customers can select the date for the first stop when using the fixed scheduling strategy.
+Users can select the date for the first stop when using the fixed scheduling strategy.

 ![img](img/fixed.png)

 #### Semi Flexible

-Customers can select the date and time for the first stop when using the semi flexible scheduling strategy.
+Users can select the date and time for the first stop when using the semi flexible scheduling strategy.

 ![img](img/semi-flexible.png)

 #### Flexible

-Customers can select the date and time for all the stops when using the flexible scheduling strategy.
+Users can select the date and time for all the stops when using the flexible scheduling strategy.

 .![img](img/flexible.png)

 ### Cargo items

-We allow some customers to add cargo items per stop.
+We allow some Users to add cargo items per stop.
 This flag can be combined with any scheduling strategy.

 When a customer can add cargo items, an “Add cargo” button is shown below every stop.